chriscdn/RHTools/readme.md

 ## NSDate+timesince.h

-This category adds a `-timesince` method to `NSDate`, which compares the current date to date and returns the interval in a human readable format format.
+This category adds a `-timesince` method to `NSDate`, which compares the receiver to the current date and returns the interval in a human readable format format.
 For example,

 ``` objective-c
 NSDate *d = [NSDate dateWithTimeIntervalSinceNow:-30020];